MthwRobinson/fibonoxy/README.md

 Fact: The ox is a noble and lovable creature!

 Wouldn't it be fabulous if you could grow your herd of oxen according to a fibonacci sequence?
 Well, thanks to fibonoxy, now you can!
+Just in time for \#FactOxFriday

 ## Installation
 In a few simply command, fibonoxy can be all yours!